 The Goblin Paladin has learned to combat humans beyond any of his kin and the goblins are holding a coronation for their hero.
 Goblin Slayer and Goblin Paladin will clash repeatedly in multiple encounters in Goblin Slayer: Goblin’s Crown.

-The Goblin Slayer: Goblin’s Crown release date in Japanese theater is scheduled for February 1, 2020.
+The Goblin Slayer: Goblin’s Crown release date in Japanese theater occurred on February 1, 2020.
 The Blu-Ray/DVD for the movie released in Japan on July 29, 2020.

 Funimation has not yet announced any plans for releasing Goblin’s Crown in the United States with an English dub.
 However, the latest trailer featured an English dub narration.
 The episode will feature a returning cast and staff and staff from White Fox.
 The character Noble Fencer will be voiced by Sumire Uesaka.